IQ404/study-notes/README.md

 ti.root.dense(ti.i, M).place(y)
 ```

 But can I actually build two separate SNodeTrees, one for `x` and the other for `y` (for example, in cases where I don't want to take up a huge area of continuous memory)?
-Or is it not necessary for us to "care" about it?
+(Wait...
+Is each `ti.root` defining a separate SNodeTree already?)

 ## Sparse Data Layout